Rtasseff/inovaGMWF/README.md

 -------------------
 ####genWF.py
 General WorkFlows for the basic analysis done on genomic and molecular data.
-Currently merges, checks and filters feature matrices & runs a pairwise analysis on metadata.
+Currently formats (clinical), merges, checks and filters feature matrices; runs a pairwise analysis on metadata, runs pairwise on transcript data (and other sources generally) and creates summaries and plots all on a single workflow that is directed via a config file.
 Includes the creation of detailed log for provenance.
-Call file (ie $python2.7 genWF.py) for usage, or use -h (ie $python2.7 genWF.py -h) for more information.
+Call file (ie $python2.7 genWF.py) for usage, or use -h (ie $python2.7 genWF.py -h) for more information.\\
+typical call example:\\
+python genWF.py genWF.cfg

 This information is limited, see the [google doc](https://docs.google.com/a/systemsbiology.org/document/d/1mLPYANWA1IHjjzHw22UNAsatM2zOZ7xyLE7g21mTfS4/edit#) for more info of the workflow.
-Its private, so you need to request sharing.
+It's private, so you need to request sharing.

 ####genWF.cfg
 The configuration file for all parameters in genWF.py.
 Very flexable,